-Onboarding Process is a multiple stages process that allows a person, employee or customer, to enter into the current work process of a software, website or a company – step by step.
+The employee onboarding process is a multi-stage process that allows a person, employee or customer, to enter into the current work process of a software, website or a company – step by step.

 Scaling growth to match demand is an essential component of strategic expansion.
-Specifically, employee onboarding efficiency presents unique challenges and opportunities.
+Specifically, creating an employee onboarding process presents unique challenges and opportunities.
 Like many change-driven initiatives, it entails effective management of numerous, often subtle variables.

 But in a global market where narrow margins make and break industry leaders, long periods of non-productivity inevitably translate to missed opportunities.
 Maintaining a competitive edge means understanding how times have changed and capitalizing on a transition which, if nothing else, was prompted by the need for efficiency and adaptability.

 This is why companies choose WalkMe – a training tool designed to help an organization meet the robust challenge of onboarding at the speed of growth.
 The following are a few points about how it does this and why it is the right tool for thriving where other companies are barely surviving.

 Capitalize on More by Onboarding for Less

 Opportunities are a zero-sum game.
 You either rise to the occasion or pass it on to a competitor.
 Regardless of which you opt for, the mere discovery of a new revenue stream produces ripples.
 The smaller the pond, the bigger the stakes.

 This is particularly true for tech companies.
 Most of today’s innovation results from neck-to-neck competition between just a handful of firms.
 Taking the big steps required to succeed in this environment means making everything else as simple and efficient as possible.